 The CEP industry is also known as the Courier, Express, and Parcel industry is one of the top 3 industries in the middle east that are affected by the advancements in the field of digitization and e-commerce.

-Similar to any other business, the companies using the last-mile delivery systems are also facing some challenges such as,
+Similar to any other business, the companies partnering with last-mile-delivery companies are also facing some challenges such as,

 - Fluctuations in demand patterns.

 - Conservative regional policies.